-The Balance Sheet presents information on the CIAW's assets and liabilities, with the difference between the two reported as net position.
+The Balance Sheet presents information on the USIP's assets and deferred outflows of resources and liabilities and deferred inflows of resources, with the difference between the two reported as net position.
 Over time, increases and decreases in net position may serve as a useful indicator of whether the financial position of the program is improving or deteriorating.